failbr34k/ifpdzlies/README.md

 # ifpdzlies
- ifpdz did not code checkra1n windows, here's the source
+ ifpdz did not code checkra1n windows, he paid someone who goes by md to write it and took the credit.

+unobfuscated and decompiled, here's the source